Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Dynamical systems on torus

 \subsection{Confluent case: three singularities $0$, $1$, $\infty$}

-Linear system (\ref{y'c}) on a vector function $Y=(Y_1(z),Y_2(z))$ together with the tautological projection
+Linear system~\eqref{y'c} on a vector function $Y=(Y_1(z),Y_2(z))$ together with the tautological projection

-induce the following Riccati equation on the function $\Phi(z)$, the projectivization of (\ref{y'c}):
+induce the following Riccati equation on the function $\Phi(z)$, the projectivization of~\eqref{y'c}:

-\begin{proposition} The variable change $\Phi=e^{i\theta}$, $z=e^{i\tau}$ transforms the restriction of Riccati equation (\ref{ric2}) to the torus $\mathbb{T}^2=\mathbb{R}^2_{\theta,\tau}\slash2\pi\zz^2$ to the following differential equation on torus:
+\begin{proposition} The variable change $\Phi=e^{i\theta}$, $z=e^{i\tau}$ transforms the restriction of Riccati equation~\eqref{ric2} to the torus $\mathbb{T}^2=\mathbb{R}^2_{\theta,\tau}\slash2\pi\mathbb{Z}^2$ to the following differential equation on torus:

-\end{proposition} \begin{proof} As in the proof of Proposition \ref{prodyn1}, the corresponding differential equation on torus states that the derivatice $\frac{d\theta}{d\tau}$ is equal to the right-hand side in (\ref{dyn2}) multiplied by $\frac z{\Phi}$.
+\end{proposition} \begin{proof} As in the proof of Proposition \ref{prodyn1}, the corresponding differential equation on the torus states that the derivative ${d\theta}/{d\tau}$ is equal to the right-hand side of~\eqref{dyn2} multiplied by $z/{\Phi}$.
 This together with formulas (here $|\Phi|=|z|=1$)

 yields